hale4029/whether_sweater/README.md

 ## About The Project

 Weather Engine is a Rails API, which consumes weather, location, and Yelp data via the DarkSkyAPI, Google Geocoding API, and Yelp Fusion API, respectively.
 The endpoints return a variety of responses depending on the validity of the request (200, 201, 400).
 The API requires a user to register and login in order to obtain an API Key to access the API's remaining functionality.
-The response data is compiled and formated according to the story's wireframes.
+The response data is compiled and formatted according to the story's wireframes.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.